Feeling unwelcome, Amazon ditches plans for New York hub

 In a statement, de Blasio blamed Amazon for failing to address local criticism.

-"We gave Amazon the opportunity to be a good neighbour and do business in the greatest city in the world," he said.
+"We gave Amazon the opportunity to be a good neighbor and do business in the greatest city in the world," he said.
 "Instead of working with the community, Amazon threw away that opportunity."

 "This is a stunning development, with Amazon essentially giving in to vocal critics," said Mark Hamrick, a senior economic analyst at Bankrate.com.
 The about-turn could spook other companies thinking about expanding in New York, he added.